Quado2/graphql-rules/rules.md

 7. use object refereces instead of ID fields

-8. choose field names based on what makes sense and not on the implementation
+8. choose field names based on what makes sense and not on the implement ation

 9. Use enums for fields which can only take a set of specific values

+10. The API should provide business logic and not just the data

+11. Write separate mutations for separate logical actions on a resource

+12. For a relationship mutation, always consider whether it would be useful to operate on multiple elements at once 13 Prefix mutation names with the object they are mutating for easy alphabetical grouping